 Royal Bank of Scotland | Mortgage term plus 30 years. |

 Lease extensions in Waddon can be a difficult process.
-We recommend you secure guidance from a lawyer and surveyor with experience in lease extensions.
+We recommend you get professional help from a conveyancing solicitor and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Waddon lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge dealing with Waddon lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-An example of a Freehold Enfranchisement case for a Waddon flat is 29 Woodstock Road in April 2014. the Tribunal determined that the premiums to be paid into court in respect of the purchase of the freehold registered at HMLR under Title N0.SY3997 should be £7,217.
-This case affected 4 flats.
+An example of a Freehold Enfranchisement decision for a Waddon flat is 29 Woodstock Road in April 2014. the Tribunal determined that the premiums to be paid into court in respect of the purchase of the freehold registered at HMLR under Title N0.SY3997 should be £7,217.
+This case was in relation to 4 flats.
 The number of years remaining on the existing lease(s) was 98 years.